 Childminders can care for up to six children under the age of eight of whom no more than three can be aged under five.
-Usually they are registered for three children under five and three between five and eight at any one time.

 Ofsted decides on the number of children a childminder is registered for and will take the childminder's own children into account and size of property when settling this number.